 Endowed and Restricted Support

-Faithful alumni and friends continued to create endowed scholarships, which remain in perpetuity, with gifts of $50,000 or more.
-The College disburses interest accrued in a given year while the principal remains intact.
-During the 2020–21 academic year, 536 students received approximately $3.04 million in endowed scholarship aid.
+During 2021–22, a growing number of alumni and friends made gifts of $50,000 or more to create endowed scholarships, which last in perpetuity.
+The College disburses the interest that accrues in a given year, allowing the principal to remain intact.
+This past academic year, 560 students received approximately $3.2 million in endowed scholarship aid.

 Endowed Scholarships and Funds